Our heartfelt thanks to SPH Foundation for sponsoring diesel for the ACRES Wildlife Rescue Van since November 2011.

 Please do not release your red-eared slider into a park or nature reserve- not only is this against the law, but he or she may well die a slow, painful death if he cannot find food or a safe place to live.
 If he does survive, his presence will unbalance Singapore’s delicate ecosystem and his competing for food will push our native turtles and other wild animals towards extinction.

-We do not charge to come and remove wild animals from your home, although donations are always much appreciated and allow us to continue and expand our wildlife rescue efforts.
+We do not charge to relocate or rehabilitate a wild animal from your home, although donations are always much appreciated and allow us to continue and expand our wildlife rescue efforts.
+Being a charity organisation with limited resources, we do not conduct reconnoitres.

 Yes, you can visit the animals at the AWRC.
-Please make an appointment with us by emailing Joee at email@example.com.
-Do also note that tours are only done on Mondays to Fridays, and from 930am – 5pm.
+Please make an appointment with us by emailing Sumita at firstname.lastname@example.org.
+Do also note that tours are only done on Mondays to Fridays, and from 9.30am – 5pm.
 We also have a range of educational programmes on offer at the AWRC for schools, community groups, or anyone who would like to learn more about wildlife protection.

 You cannot adopt any of the animals from the AWRC and take them home with you, as they are either exotic animals that are illegal to keep as pets in Singapore, or native wild animals who need to be returned to the wild.
 ACRES is also strongly against the keeping of wild animals as pets on welfare grounds.